Jakin687/tissquickregistrationscript/README.md

 1. Visit the dashboard of the previously installed plugin
 1. Create a new script and copy/paste the downloaded one
 1. Go to the specific LVA/Group/Exam registration webpage in TISS, where you want to register.
-1. The Script should inject its GUI into the top left corner of the page
+1. The Script should inject its GUI into the top left corner of the page (The GUI is hidden at first, you need to hover over it)
+1. Open the GUI by clicking the title "Easy Auto Registration"
-1. Configure and save your configuration within the interface
+1. Configure and save your configuration within the interface ([Configurations](https://github.com/Jakin687/tissquickregistrationscript?tab=readme-ov-file#configuration "Documentaion"))
 1. Start the script and lean back(it automatically starts if you entered a startdate (prefered) or refreshes the page continuously (see Configuration))
 1. Afer you are registered the script should automatically stop